Stefano Panzeri received a Laurea in Physics from the University of Torino, and a PhD in Computational Neuroscience from SISSA, Trieste, Italy.

 He has held personal Research Fellowship awards in both theoretical physics and computational neuroscience, including an INFN junior Fellowship in Theoretical Physics at Turin University, an EU Marie Curie postdoctoral Fellowship at the University of Oxford, and an MRC Research Fellowship in Neuroinformatics at the University of Newcastle.
 He has held tenured Faculty positions as assistant, associate and full professor at the Universities of Manchester and Glasgow.
 He has been visiting scientist at the Max Planck Institute for Biological Cybernetics and at Harvard Medical School.
-He served as Deputy Chair of the UK Medical Research Council panel for fellowships in Bioinformatics and Neuroinformatics; as a member of the UK EPSRC Review College, and as an editor of the journal Frontiers in Systems Neuroscience and of Journal of Neuroscience methods.
-His research lies at the interface between theory and experiment and aims at understanding the principles of cortical information processing by developing new quantitative data analysis techniques based on the principles of Information Theory and by developing computational models of neural network function.
-At IIT, he works as Senior Scientist (with Tenure) and directs the Laboratory of Neural Computation.
+He served as Coordinator of the Center for Neuroscience and Cognitive Systems of IIT.
+He also served as Deputy Chair of the UK Medical Research Council Panel for fellowships in Bioinformatics and Neuroinformatics.
+He currently directs the Department of Neural Information Processing at UKE, Hamburg.